NLnetLabs/domain/CONTRIBUTING.md

 in the rustdoc output.

-The order of impl blocks is roughly: associated functions that create values, converting values, other groups of methods, trait impls for `From<_>` and `TryFrom<_>`, trait impls for conversion traits, other trait impls.
+The order of impl blocks is roughly: associated functions that create values, methods converting values, other groups of methods, trait impls for `From<_>` and `TryFrom<_>`, trait impls for conversion traits, other trait impls.